Woman comparing disability insurance quotes on her laptop

 It’s crucial to choose a policy that is non-cancelable and guaranteed renewable.
 This means that as long as you pay your premiums, the insurance company cannot cancel your policy or change your premium rates.

 Why it matters: Stability and predictability are key in long-term financial planning.
 A non-cancelable and guaranteed renewable policy gives you peace of mind, knowing that your coverage terms and costs will remain consistent over time.
+Without this feature, insurers could raise your rates at renewal or adjust your policy terms, which could leave you vulnerable when you need protection most.

 5. Cost of Living Adjustment (COLA) Riders